ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 * Protocols - iSCSI, NFS, and SMB
 * Cost - High for both CapEx and OpEx
 * HA - Not available
-* Replication - Built-in replication features, SRA not available.
-Can use vSphere Replication Appliance too
+* Replication - Built-in replication features, SRA not available that can also use vSphere Replication Appliance
 * Reliability - Single point of failure for the enclosure and RAID controller.

 ### NetApp Data OnTap Select